Vancouver Island wedding planners

 Planning a destination wedding on the Island?

-If you're coming from off-Island, especially for Tofino, Ucluelet, or the Gulf Islands, having a local planner makes a huge difference.
-They know the ferry schedules, accommodation options, and venue quirks that you won't find online.
+If you're coming from off-Island, especially for Tofino, Ucluelet, or the Gulf Islands, a local planner makes a huge difference.
+They know the ferry schedules, accommodation options, and venue quirks you won't find online.

 Browse planners by region